 – Beat the egg white with an electric mixer until firm peaks form.
 (2-3 minutes).

-– Mix the starch and pinch of salt into the sifted icing sugar.
+– Mix the tablespoon of corn starch and pinch of salt into the sifted icing sugar.

-– Add half of the sugar mixture to the beaten egg white.
+– Add half of the sugar/ starch/salt mixture to the beaten egg white.
 Start on a slow setting to let the the dry powder settles a bit, increase the speed gradually, work for about 3 minutes, add the second half of sugar mixture in a similar manner and beat for 5 minutes.
-Add the lemon juice at the end and combine through.
+Add the lemon juice at the end and combine.
 The icing should be a thick cream consistency.
 Use with a piping bag to decorate the cookies.
 Plastic sandwich bags could also be used for piping, cut only a tiny hole at one corner as it will stretch in use when piping the icing.
 It’s easier to make the opening larger if needed but difficult to go back when have a messy plastic bag full of icing with a giant hole at the end.